mincerafter42/mincerafter42.github.io/_posts/2020-11-13-skirt-the-epic-conclusion.md

 ---
 title: "Skirt: The epic conclusion"
 date: 2020-11-13 18:06:57 -0800
-tags: [2020-21 school year, with special guest Amber,skirt2020]
+tags: [2020-21 school year, with special guest Luna,skirt2020]
 ---
-Amber has the skirt now!
+Luna has the skirt now!
 They have confirmed it goes spinny
-When asked if they would like to say anything else about the skirt for this very blog, Amber said:
+When asked if they would like to say anything else about the skirt for this very blog, Luna said:

 > Skirts with pockets are an innovation in womens fashion that needs to exist